bentman/PoSH-BatteryReportCollection/README.md

 ### Aggregate Computer Models

-The `aggregateModels.sql` script provides a count of all computer models that have a battery report.
+The `aggregateModels.sql` script provides a count of all computer models that have a battery report with aggragate data averaged accross the model sample.

+## Function: ConvertTo-StandardTimeFormat

+The `ConvertTo-StandardTimeFormat` function is an integral part of the script, converting ISO 8601 duration format into a more readable "HH:MM:SS" format.

+### Parameters

+- `iso8601Duration`: This is the ISO 8601 duration format string that you want to convert into the "HH:MM:SS" format.

+### How It Works

+The function employs regular expressions to extract hours, minutes, and seconds from the ISO 8601 duration string.
+Subsequently, it creates a new `TimeSpan` object with these values.
+Lastly, the function converts this `TimeSpan` into a string with the "HH:MM:SS" format and returns it.

+This function primarily aids in the conversion of the Active Runtime and Modern Standby time values obtained from the battery report, making the data more accessible and easier to interpret when stored in the WMI class.

 ## Contributions

 Contributions are welcome.
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request if you have any suggestions, questions, or would like to contribute to the project.

 ### GNU General Public License
-This script is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This script is licensed under the GNU General Public License.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any later version.

-This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this script.
 If not, see <https://www.gnu.org/licenses/>.